Types of Switches

 FAILSAFE: A mode of operation in which the switch moves to the closed position when the actuating voltage is applied and always returns to a predetermined position when the voltage is removed.

 LATCHING: Also called pulse latching, a mode of operation in which the switch remains in a preselected position whenever the actuating voltage is removed or interrupted, and holds that preselected position until a voltage is applied to another position.
+In order to change to another position the voltage must then be reapplied to the position desired.
+The latching models can also operate by pulse voltage at a 30 millisecond pulse minimum.
+The pulse voltage technique can save power and will allow the system to run at cooler temperatures.

 MOMENTARY (NORMALLY OPEN): A mode of operation in which all output ports of the switch are disconnected from the input port until a voltage is applied to maintain a selected position.
 The switch returns to its open position with the removal of voltage.